Strangemind013/ObsidianSync2/A Sunrise Hero/Materials/Quotes.md

 - I will be alright, I believe.
 But not anytime soon.
 For now this is something I have to bear, and in silence for the most part.
 I will weep when the work is done.
 - You call them lazy, but these are some of the most tireless, hardworking men you will ever find.
 Nothing quite spurs a man to action than the prospect of starving to death.
 But you wouldn’t know that, would you?”
 - I don’t run away.
 - I don’t want to hurt you, minister.
-If you are able to hurt me, soldier, then I only deserve it.
+If you are able to hurt me, soldier, then you have my thanks.
 - Such power… Is this how Sages are like?
 A visceral thrill shook Dan where he sat.
 And to think, he has one under his employ.
 - “You there,” Caide said.
 “You’re the son?”
 He didn’t shout, but his words rang clear nonetheless.
-It was as if the wind, the trees, even the sky itself, hushed themselves still to hear him speak.
+It was as if the wind, the trees, even the sky itself, stilled themselves to hear him speak.
 “My apologies.
 Today you become an orphan.”
 - “How do you deal with the pain?”
 “Well, it helps if you deserve it.”
 - “You’re given the power to bend the world… and you use it to sharpen your sword?
 Widen your gaze, child.
 Look beyond.”
 - “It’s the way of the world, you see.
-The little thoughts you hold in your head have a way of wriggling itself free.
+The little thoughts you hold in your head have a way of wriggling themselves free.
 So be mindful of what you keep in there.
-For instance, you carry on scaring yourself with made up fears, and those come out as piss between your legs at a time where you need to be brave.
+For instance, you carry on scaring yourself with made up fears, and those come out as piss between your legs when you need to be brave.
 - The truth?
 You think I care about that?
 There is no truth.
 There is only what men believe.
-- I will remind you just this once that you are made of flesh, lowlife.
+- I will remind you just this once that you are made of flesh, young man.
 Interrupt me again and you will regret that sorry fact.
 - There is no bravery without fear.
 - One of the great tragedies of life, as it turns out, is that wanting a thing is often more pleasurable than getting it.
 - Let’s grab ourselves a few scars.